echmet/CEval/README.md

 Build
 ---

-Prior to building CEval, all hard dependencies have to be available in binary form, either by building them from source or by obtaining an appropriate pre-built package (The binary form requirement does not apply for the Boost libraries).
-Refer to web presentations of the respective projects for further instructions.
+Prior to building CEval, all hard dependencies have to be available in binary form, either by building them from source or by obtaining an appropriate pre-built package (the binary form requirement does not apply to the Boost and Eigen libraries).
+Please refer to web presentations of the respective projects for further instructions.

-CEval is configured to use the Armadillo library only as a wrapper at the source code level, it links directly against BLAS and LAPACK.
-When building Armadillo, set the variable `ARMA_USE_WRAPPER` to `false` in its `CMakeLists.txt` file.

-It is possible to build Armadillo as a binary wrapper and/or link against other LAPACK and BLAS implementations supported by the Armadillo library.
-However, note that such configurations have not been tested by CEval developers.
-Should you wish to try, note that the `LIBS` variable in `CEval.pri` has to be adjusted accordingly.

 1. Setting up paths to build dependencies